Maurice189/VisualSorting/readme.md

 1. Go to `VisualSorting/out/artifacts/VisualSorting_jar/` and double-click on `VisualSorting.jar`
 or if thats not working, open a terminal in the same folder and type `java -jar VisualSorting.jar`.
-2. The easiest way of compiling and building the application yourself is by importing it into IntelliJ IDEA (project files already exist).
+2. The easiest way of compiling and building the application yourself is by importing it into IntelliJ IDEA (project files are already present).

 # License